vatesfr/xen-orchestra/docs/updater.md

 If your updater is down, you can restart it with `systemctl restart xoa-updater`.

-If you can't fetch updates, make some checks from your XOA:
+If you can't fetch updates, perform some checks from your XOA:

 * you should be able to successfully `ping xen-orchestra.com`
 * if not, check your `/etc/resolv.conf` file and modify it if necessary (give a correct DNS server)